harsath/FaceID-Recognition-Using-FaceNET-Model-Automated-Entry/README.md

 ## Features Of My FaceID:
 During Live Inference Once A Face Is Detected On The Camera, It Automatically Fills A CSV File With Date and Person's Name.
 It Also Saves A Snap Of the Detected Face in Seperate Folder For Verification.
 This can Also be able to Send To a FireBase Database For Incorporating With an Android or iOS Applications.

+## Note:
+I Do Not activly maintain the code, So if there are any dependency issues I will either release a updated code in near future or You are on your own!
 # Licence :clipboard:(Tensorflow implementation scipts)
 Licensed Under <b>`GNU Affero General Public License v3.0`</b> Visit LICENCE file to know the Limitations.